Healthdirect Free Australian health advice you can count on.

 There are different types of hypersensitivity reactions.

-• Type II and III reactions are immune reactions where your body’s own immune system attacks parts of your body.
-This can cause autoimmune diseases that vary from mild to severe.
+• Type II and III reactions occur when something triggers your body’s own immune system to attack parts of your body.
+This can cause autoimmune diseases that range from mild to severe.

-• Type IV reactions are also called ‘delayed hypersensitivity reactions’.
-These reactions can happen from 12 to 72 hours after exposure to the allergen.
-For example, contact dermatitis, some lung conditions, type I diabetes and organ transplant rejection.
+• Type IV reactions, also called ‘delayed hypersensitivity reactions’, occur 12 to 72 hours after exposure to the allergen.
+Examples of type IV reactions include contact dermatitis, some lung conditions, type I diabetes and organ transplant

 What are the symptoms of allergies?

-Symptoms of allergies depend on what you are allergic to and how severe your allergy is.
-Symptoms can range from mild to life-threatening.
+Symptoms of allergies depend on the type and severity of your allergy and can range from mild to life-threatening.

 • hay fever (runny nose, itchy and watery eyes)